-Study plan for MASV-MIX Media and Interaction Design, Master's, 2 years, fall 2019
+Study plan for MASV-MIX Media and Interaction Design, Master's, 2 years, spring 2020

 While traditional media distribute information and editorial content that enable enlightened citizens to participate in the public debate, today there is an increasing demand for new technical solutions, user generated content and new forms of audience participation.
 As a consequence, new qualities that go beyond functionality are associated to products, applications and systems: They should appeal to the user's emotions and experiences, and should be directed to a range of audience groups.